 Cauliflower – The Low Carb Alternative

 Creating alternatives for your favourite carb loaded meals has been a hit this year.
-Not only can you spiralize your vegetables to make pasta but you can also blitz your cauliflower with a KitchenAid Food Processor or KitchenAid Cook Processor and then cook to create the perfect Gluten Free Cauliflower Pizza Base or make a healthy ‘fried rice’ by replacing traditional rice and making a low carb cauliflower fried rice.
+Not only can you spiralize your vegetables to make pasta but you can also blitz your cauliflower with a KitchenAid Food Processor and then cook to create the perfect Cauliflower Rice Salad.

 Cooked cauliflower florets keep their shape best when steamed (5-10 minutes) - remember to place them upright in the steamer.
 Cauliflower can also be boiled (takes 5-10 minutes for florets; around 10 minutes for a whole cauliflower).
 For both cooking methods, test regularly with the tip of a knife to make sure they don't overcook.
 Cauliflower can be a great alternative to potatoes in a creamy mash.
 Cauliflower can also be boiled down to make a soup, one of our favourites is Ed Halmagyis Creamy Cauliflower and Leek Potato Soup served with Crunchy Beet Chips.